Skip to content

 Installation

-You can use the following script to install SmartWatts and HWPC Sensor.
+You can use the following command to install SmartWatts:

 docker pull powerapi/smartwatts-formula